 Where to post

 You have the job description and application questions ready.
 Now it’s time to post the job.
 In general the big job sites are a waste of time.
 They throw a wide net, but also attract a wide, very unspecific, audience.
 Focus on job boards that are specific to the job you’re hiring for.
 For example if you’re hiring for Customer Support, you might want to check out Support Ops or WeWorkRemotely.
+There also many niche job sites to find more qualified candidates, like these design jobs or marketing jobs.
 We also like to use a service to manage the inflow of applications, instead of just a jobs email address.

 You’re a pretty cool guy/gal/company, which means lots of people are probably going to want to work with you.
 And so all the applications come flooding in, don’t get stressed out, you just need a plan.
 For starters all those applications can be sorted into two batches: not right for the job and maybe.
 Those that aren’t right for the job should (if possible) get a polite email saying so and wishing them the best of luck in their future endeavors etc etc etc.